Looking for special and unique Christmas gift ideas? Treat your friends and family to Vancouver and Lower Mainland experiences they won’t forget.

 Walking Tours and Adventure Activities

 - Forbidden Vancouver – people who like history and walking tours will love what this local company has to offer!
-The tours start back up for the season in February.
-For a limited time though you can buy gift certificates and save 20%!
+The tours run throughout the year and gift certificates are available online.
+Note: Gift certificates purchased between November 15th and 27th in 2023 are 20% off!

 - Vancouver Mysteries – outdoor adventure games in downtown Vancouver can be fun experiential gifts too.
 They have games with detective, superhero, secret agent and other themes.
-The games run year-round (although not on December 24th or 25th).
-Gift certificates start at $70 for 2 players (for outdoor games) or $150 for up to 6 players (for fully-hosted online games via Zoom).
+Gift certificates are available for purchase.

 - Ziplining – there aren’t many experiential gifts as exciting as ziplining.
 A great place to do that is at Superfly Ziplines in Whistler where they happen year-round.
 The same venue also offers Snowmobiling Tours in winter and Whitewater Rafting in the spring and summer.
 It’s also where you’ll find Whistler’s famous Vallea Lumina light walk attraction.